zspatter/network-simulation/README.md

 3. The organ must be able to be transported to the patient's hospital while remaining viable (organ-specific time limit)
 4. The optimal match will be the patient who matches the above criteria with the highest priority rating

+## Classes

+#### <ins>Node</ins>:
-#### The smallest element within our network is a Node object
+The smallest element within our network is a Node object.
 Each node represents a specific hospital where both patients and organs can be located.
 These will represent the 'addresses' of sources and destinations within our graph based on an organ's location and the matched patient's location.

 <ins>Nodes consist of</ins>:
 1. <ins>node ID</ins> - a unique identifier